Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

-In \ref{subsect:threept} and \ref{subsec:bispectrum} we respectively discuss the information to investigate modifications to gravity in the three-point correlation function (3PCF) and its Fourier space counterpart, the bispectrum.
+In \ref{subsect:threept} and \ref{subsec:bispectrum} we respectively discuss the information to investigate modifications to gravity in the three-point correlation function (3PCF) and its Fourier space counterpart, the bispectrum. {For the former we focus on real space while for the latter on the monopole in redshift space (see Refs.~\cite{Sugiyama:2018yzo,Sugiyama:2020uil} for complementary studies of the bispectrum)}.
 In \ref{subsec:hierarchical_clustering} we consider constraints using hierarchical clustering, while in \ref{subsect:MF} we discussed the application of Minkowski functionals, and in \ref{subsect:stackedcl} we close with a consideration of the use of phase space information from stacked clusters.